Brazil penalty taker

 Who takes penalties for Brazil at World Cup 2026?

-For World Cup 2026, Raphinha is the current first-choice call for Brazil, with Vinicius Junior the closest backup if the tournament order shifts.
+For World Cup 2026, Neymar is the current first-choice call for Brazil, with Raphinha the closest backup if the tournament order shifts.

 A fresh in-match penalty can move this page quickly, especially if it contradicts the current lead or happens with the full-strength tournament pool on the pitch.